AnOtterGithubUser/anottergithubuser.github.io/_peeks/2025-03-11-llm-inference-engines-servers.md

   <em style="font-size: 0.8em;">Figure 1.
 Example of tokens seen by ChatGPT</em>
 </p>

 At inference, tokens are generated one by one which requires a lot of these dot-products between these matrices for each token in the sequence.
 In pure PyTorch, these matrices are re-computed from scratch at each generation, even for tokens that were already seen.
-This is why it is slow.
+So, everytime a new token is generated, everything is forgotten, and the sequence with the new token is fed back.
+This is why it is slow, and gets slower with longer sequences.

 <p align="center">
   <img src="/assets/images/pytorch_decoding.gif" alt="Transformers-based decoding in PyTorch" />
   <em style="font-size: 0.8em;">Figure 2.
 Transformers-based decoding in pure PyTorch</em>
 </p>

-Instead of recomputing all these matrices for each token, it is better to cache the matrices of past tokens in memory.
+Instead of re-computing all these matrices from scratch, it is better to cache the matrices of past tokens in memory.
 Ideally GPU memory for fast reads.
+This would avoid wasting GPU resources on redundant computations.

 <p align="center">
   <img src="/assets/images/memory_management_decoding.gif" alt="Transformers-based decoding with memory management" />